 (6)(a) The court, in determining whether to order restitution and the amount of such restitution, shall consider the amount of the loss sustained by any victim as a result of the offense.

 (b) The criminal court, at the time of enforcement of the restitution order, shall consider the financial resources of the defendant, the present and potential future financial needs and earning ability of the defendant and his or her dependents, and such other factors which it deems appropriate.

-(7) Any dispute as to the proper amount or type of restitution shall be resolved by the court by the preponderance of the evidence.
+(c) Any dispute as to the proper amount or type of restitution shall be resolved by the court by the preponderance of the evidence.
+The court may consider hearsay evidence for this purpose, provided it finds that the hearsay evidence has a minimal indicia of reliability.
 The burden of demonstrating the amount of the loss sustained by a victim as a result of the offense is on the state attorney.
 The burden of demonstrating the present financial resources and the absence of potential future financial resources of the defendant and the financial needs of the defendant and his or her dependents is on the defendant.
 The burden of demonstrating such other matters as the court deems appropriate is upon the party designated by the court as justice requires.

 (8) The conviction of a defendant for an offense involving the act giving rise to restitution under this section shall estop the defendant from denying the essential allegations of that offense in any subsequent civil proceeding.
 An order of restitution hereunder will not bar any subsequent civil remedy or recovery, but the amount of such restitution shall be set off against any subsequent independent civil recovery.